pip-services/pip-services-docs/content/en/golang/commons/validate/object_schema.md

 ### Methods

 #### AllowUndefined
-Sets a flag to allow for undefined properties
+Sets a flag to allow for nil properties
 This method returns a reference to this exception to implement the Builder pattern to chain additional calls.

 > (c [*ObjectSchema]()) AllowUndefined(value bool) [*ObjectSchema]()

-- **value**: bool - true to allow undefined properties and false otherwise.
+- **value**: bool - true to allow nil properties and false otherwise.
 - **returns**: [ObjectSchema](../object_schema) - validation schema.